-The Social Justice Scholars is a program that focuses on student-led programming for the entire IUPUI campus and designed to provide passionate students with an opportunity to develop programs based on their interests.
+The Social Justice Scholars is a program that focuses on student-led programming for the entire IUPUI campus and is designed to provide passionate students with opportunities to develop programs based on their interests.
 Students are selected by their commitment to social justice and interest in providing a welcoming place for all students at IUPUI.

 - Examine one’s identities and biases in relation to privilege and oppression in society.

 - Engage different perspectives and identities while challenging the dominant narrative to navigate difficult conversations.

 - Manage and utilize emotions that arise from issues of injustice on a personal and global scale to foster advocacy and positive social change.